rjungius/rjungius.github.io/_includes/observational_study.md

     <img src="/assets/img/equation.svg" />
 </div>

 And we add weights equal to this similarity to the matching.
-In the end, the directed acyclic graph (DAG) of our observational study looks like this:
+In the end, the Directed Acyclic Graph (DAG) of our observational study looks like this:
 <div>
     <img src="/assets/img/DAG.jpeg" />
 </div>

-Once we have defined our matching, we compute it and we check that all the confounders that we considered follow the same distribution for the treating and control groups:
+Once we have defined our matching, we compute it and we check that all the confounders that we considered follow approximately the same distribution for the treating and control groups.
+In the following figure we will compare results before and after matching.
+Plots 1 and 2 correspond to the difference in the target's and start's category, plot 3 to the difference in the shortest path, plots 4 and 5 to the difference in the target's and start's PageRank and plots 6 and 7 to the difference in the target's and start's PageRank.

 {% include tabs.html %}

+Well... these are some strange results.
+First, why are the categories not the same, if we are matching on them?
+Our dataset contains several categories for each article, we don't mean subcategories, we mean a whole different branch of category.
+For example, the article "Children's Crusade" is categorized in History but also Religion, makes sense right?.
+We matched when articles shared at least one category and this is why we have slight variations.
+As we can see in plot 3, this doesn't happen because there is only one unique shortest path (shortest number of steps).

+As of the last two pair of plots they correspond to the propensity score matching.
+We must recall that the propensity score of a data point represents its probability of receiving the treatment, so we don't expect an exact matching.
+We observe that in some cases the difference between the two matched groups becomes smaller.

 ## Observational Study